balanced/balanced.github.com/_posts/testing_at_balanced.md

    drops below a minimum threshold.

-   For instance, for the Balanced service, we require that all models and controllers have greater than 95% test coverage, which means that unit tests must exercise at least 95% of the code for the build to continue.
-Every engineer here has felt the pain of committing code and receiving an email stating that the coverage level has dropped to 94.47%, and then having to hunker down and write more tests, but this ensures that unit test coverage remains comprehensive
+   For instance, for the Balanced service, we require that all models and controllers have at least 95% test coverage, which means that unit tests must exercise at least 95% of the code for the build to continue.
+Every engineer here has felt the pain of committing code and receiving an email stating that the coverage level has dropped to 94.47%, and then having to hunker down and write more tests, but this ensures that unit test coverage remains comprehensive.

    (Jenkins' Cobertura plugin also enforces coverage levels, but at a granularity that [wasn't